qiangxu1996/CodecTune/CDBTune/README.md

    ```

 ## Acknowledgement
-The DDPG reinforcement learning network presented here is directly inherited from CDBTune.
+The DDPG reinforcement learning network presented here is directly inherited from CDBTune (https://github.com/HustAIsGroup/CDBTune).
 The knobs.py mysql.py and train.py were modified accordingly to the x265 encoder environment so that the RL network training can apply to encoder configuration optimization.